 Darryl Jones was born on the south side of Chicago into a musical family.
 His father taught him drums and xylophone at 7 years old.
 But when Jones saw his neighbor, Angus Thomas, playing bass in the school talent show, the nine year old foresaw his destiny.
 He immediately began studying with Angus, and within a year played his first gig, along with his brother on guitar, at the next school talent show.
 After completing the intensive music program at Chicago Vocational High School he attended Southern Illinois University at Carbondale.

 With the support of caring parents who instilled a strong work ethic, Jones gained entrée to the Chicago music scene playing alongside other Chicago locals including Vincent Wilburn, Jr., Matthew Rose, and Perry Wilson.
 His reputation for passionately serving the function of the music got people talking.
 They played gigs around Chicago for the likes of Ghallib Ghallab, Otis Clay, Ken Chaney, and Phil Upchurch.
-At 21, with the help of his longtime friend Vincent Wilburn Jr. (the nephew of Miles Davis), Jones landed a life-changing gig with the legendary jazz icon, with whom he would play over the next five years.
+At 21, with the help of his longtime friend Vincent Wilburn Jr. (the nephew of Miles Davis), Jones landed a life-changing gig with the legendary jazz icon, with whom he would record and tour over the next five years.
 He can be heard on Decoy, You’re Under Arrest, and several live concert albums.

 The following decade brought distinctive opportunities: When Police front-man and bass player Sting picked up a rhythm guitar to embark on a solo career, he chose Jones to play the bass.
 He played on the Dream of the Blue Turtles album and appeared in the documentary film Bring on the Night, and subsequent album and world tour.
 During the eighties the young bassist also performed with Peter Gabriel on the Human Rights Now! tour, Herbie Hancock & the Headhunters, Madonna, Eric Clapton, and more.
 During this time Jones also made his mark on the New York electric jazz scene where he played alongside John Scofield, Hiram Bullock, the Gil Evans Big Band, and Steps Ahead.